techx/arduino-track/_lectures/lcd.md

 ## Wrap up

 And that's the end of workshop 3!
 In the next workshop you can build anything you want for the hour using the hardware in your kit.
+Take advantage of this time to **brainstorm project ideas**!

+Some ideas:

+- Theremin (buzzer, photoresistor)
+- Bop-it game (buttons, potentiometer, tilt switch, etc.)
+- Burglar alarm (ultrasonic sensor, buzzer, LEDs)

 [lcd]: https://en.wikipedia.org/wiki/Liquid-crystal_display
 [pot]: https://en.wikipedia.org/wiki/Potentiometer